 🐇 Cruelty Free 💚 Vegan 🌊 Free from Plastic Packaging NE LASHES available now at 🌐 naturalessentoils.com ____________ #lashes #eyelashes #falsies #fauxlashes #makeup #makeupuk #makeupworldwide #makeupartist #mua #beauty #mue #instamakeup #makeupartist #makeuptips #beauty #beautyblogger #instabeauty #beautytips #bblogger #natural #crueltyfree #vegan #plasticfree #naturalbeauty #crueltyfreebeauty #nelashes #naturalessentoils

-In the past year, the company have produced makeup brush cleaners and scented sprays but they now have three kinds of faux eyelashes for you to choose from.
+In the past year, the company have produced make-up brush cleaners and scented sprays but they now have three sets of faux eyelashes for you to choose from.

-All of them are handmade from cotton, lightweight and medium length but they come in a variety of styles.
-They feel very soft and look natural.
+They are handmade, lightweight and medium length and come in a variety of styles.
+They feel soft and look natural.

-They come attached to strips of gold card and can be easily reattached.
+They come with strips of gold card to be easily reattached.

-The Skye lashes are the shortest, most natural looking which are layered to give them a unique look.
+Skye lashes are short and natural looking and layered to give them a unique look.
 These would work great for both day and night looks.

-Each individual set is priced at £5.50 but you can buy all three together (or a combination of three that you prefer) for £14.
-That’s a saving of £2.50.
+Each individual set is £5.50 but you can buy all three (or a combination of three that you prefer) for £14.

-Instructions of how to apply the lashes can be found inside the packaging but also on the website.
+Instructions of how to apply them can be found inside the packaging but also on the website.
 While the packaging is plastic-free it also doesn’t take up a lot of room.
-They come in a small metal pot to keep them protected and can be easily popped into your bag or purse.
+They come in a small metal pot which can be easily popped into your bag.

-A downside is that these don’t come with lash glue – so you will need to buy this seperately.
+A downside is that these don’t come with lash glue.

 Here at Eco Style, we’ve headed to the high street to pick out the best vegan and cruelty-free lash glue available right now.